 Mellie and her incessant pasta-making on Dollhouse.
 Despite being a single woman who lives alone, she seems to make lasagne in gigantic portions.
 It's no real surprise that it works on Ballard.

-Also averted and not averted both at the same time - Wash wishes that Zoe would cook for him.
+Wash wishes that Zoe would cook for him, which she first refuses.
 After he is kidnapped and tortured and she rescues him, she makes him some soup to make him feel better.

 In a clip from the Talk ShowMaury, a woman accused another woman of luring away her man by cooking him chicken tetrazzini.
 (It worked.
 He was cheating on her.)
 That clip later became a Running Gag on The Soup.